Where Legends Never Die!

 The peoples, stories, and sacred tongues of mythic worlds

-Mahabharata : India’s Greatest Epic of Duty and Destiny
+Reamker : The Cambodian Epic of Glory and Moral Destiny

 portrait of Odysseus standing on the deck of a weathered ancient Greek ship